What You Need to Know About Heel Spurs

 As with any diagnosis, it is always essential to understand the cause of your condition to treat the issue properly.
 If the purpose of the heel spur was chronic plantar fasciitis, as is the most common cause for runners, then treating the plantar fascia tightness is the first plan of action.
 Rolling your foot over a tennis ball or other massage tool is a perfect way to loosen the fascia and break up any adhesions.
 Using a cold water bottle for a few minutes, in the same way, will do the massage and icing all at once to save time!
 Another self-stretch technique for the plantar fascia is the pull the toes up towards the shin to feel a stretch on the arch of the foot.
 It can also be done in a standing position placing weight through the toes for a stretch.
 A common cause of plantar fasciitis is tightness in the calves and Achilles tendon, so proper stretching for these muscles is essential before and after running.

 The next treatment approach should focus on strengthening the weak ankle and intrinsic foot muscles.
 Calf and dorsiflexor (the muscles along the shin bone) strengthening is essential for ankle stability, but it is the weak tiny foot muscles that are commonly overused, causing plantar fascia problems.
 Easy exercises for these muscles are “gripping” movements such as placing a small towel on the floor and trying to pick it up with the toes while the heel remains planted on the ground.
 Ankle exercises, such as the ones below with a resistance band, will help target the higher stability muscles.
 After a few weeks of these basic exercises, it is beneficial to include movements while standing on an unstable surface.
 A balance disc is an excellent tool for lower body moves such single leg squats and leg lifts, or single leg standing while performing upper body exercises.
+A night brace for plantar fasciitis is also a good option.

 Although the ideal treatment strategy for a heel spurs is to stop the formation with immobilization, athletes do have the choice of approaching treatment while continuing to train.
 Pain management is the obvious goal, but the exercise portion of the treatment plan is the most important, as heel spurs will end up continuing to form if the cause is not addressed.
 Keep in mind that the heel spurs are not the cause of the pain; it is the growth process that hurts.
 Foot pain is not always plantar fasciitis, so it is essential to note the differences to take care of the problem.
 The response to foot pain for runners should never be to ignore it and push through the pain because as mentioned above, the feet are the foundation of the body.
 Poor foot care will only lead to issues and pain elsewhere and most likely time off of training.